RDP Cached Bitmap Extractor

-The script supports two types of cache file: those that have a *.bmc file-extension and those that have a name of the form Cachennnn.bin where nnnn is a 4-digit number.
+The script supports two types of cache file: that having a *.bmc file-extension and that having a name of the form 'Cachennnn.bin' where nnnn is a 4-digit number.
 Both types of file are to be found in the following folder -

 %localappdata%\Microsoft\Terminal Server Client\Cache

 Cache-files store raw bitmaps in the form of tiles.
 The size of each tile can vary, but a common size is 64x64 pixels.
 The colour-depth of tiles in a *.bmc file is typically 16 or 32-bits per pixel (bpp).
 Tiles in a Cachennnn.bin file have a colour depth of 32-bpp.